ROM-builders/temporary/README.md

-AospExtended custom ROM for Redmi Not
+AospExtended custom ROM for Redmi No
 ==============================

 AospExtended [Custom ROM](https://beebom.com/best-custom-roms-android-phones/) for LG